Amicus Therapeutics Inc. (FOLD) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Amicus Therapeutics Inc. (FOLD) is $15.70, which is $4.65 above the current market price.
-The public float for FOLD is 251.96M and currently, short sellers hold a 8.29% of that float.
-On March 28, 2023, FOLD’s average trading volume was 2.15M shares.
+The average price estimated by analysts for FOLD is $15.80, which is $4.82 above than the current price.
+The public float for FOLD is 251.96M, and at present, short sellers hold a 8.29% of that float.
+The average trading volume of FOLD on March 31, 2023 was 2.21M shares.

 FOLD’s Market Performance